With an increased reliance on screens, it is important to have a healthy and balanced approach to technology use.

 If you are looking for more resources on healthy tech use, listen to our ‘Keeping Tech in Check’ podcast episode with Dr. Shimi Kang and her teenage son.
 It presents a great way to think about what type of technology children and youth are consuming and ways to promote healthy tech habits at home.

-The key to your family’s mental health and wellness is working together to develop healthy habits.
-Below find some ways of introducing and fitting tech use into your family’s life habits.
+The key to your family’s mental health and wellness is working together to develop healthy habits:

 - Emotional Regulation – Can your child feel and tell you about the range of emotions they have?
 Can they come off screens without melting down?